Frequently asked questions

 Nominating Committee members will review each submission for completeness and approve it as eligible to compete.

-- For Early-Bird nomination (between April 7 - 21) there is a $10 submission fee for each website.
+- There is a $10 submission fee for each website.

 The Blue Drop Awards is an independent event.
 We are supported by the Drupal Association (DA) but it's not an official DA or Dries Buytaert-sanctioned program.